gabrielepaoletti/seismoviz/docs/source/user_guide.rst

 SeismoViz is an open-source project that thrives on community contributions.
 Whether you’re reporting issues, suggesting new features, or contributing code, your involvement is invaluable.

+.. grid:: 1 1 2 2
+   :padding: 0 0 3 3
+   :gutter: 2 2 3 3

-.. card:: :material-regular:`code;1.7em` Contribute
+   .. grid-item-card:: :octicon:`terminal;2.5em;sd-mr-1` Contribute
       :link: user_guide/contributions/contribute
       :link-type: doc
+      :link-alt: Contribute

       Learn how to contribute to SeismoViz by submitting code, improving documentation, or suggesting new features.

-.. card:: :material-regular:`bug_report;1.7em` Report a bug/issue
+   .. grid-item-card:: :octicon:`pencil;1.7em` Report a bus/issue
-   :link: user_guide/contributions/report_a_bug
+      :link: user_guide/tutorials
       :link-type: doc
+      :link-alt: Report a bug/issue

       Encountered a problem?
 Report bugs or issues to help us improve SeismoViz and ensure a seamless experience for all users.

 Get help!